-Building an online presence for your business can be time-consuming and, let’s face it, expensive.
-After buying a domain name, signing up for one of the best web hosting services, and designing your site, you still need to fill it with content.
+After first choosing and then registering a domain name, signing up for one of the best web hosting services, designing your site, and using one of the best website builders to create it, you still need to find and publish website content.

 1. Free articles